-if $n \ge 0$, then factorial n evaluates to n!.
+if n > 0, then factorial n evaluates to n!.

-That is, we show that the pre-conditions imply the post-condition holds of the result of any application.
+That is, we show that the pre-conditions imply the post-condition holds for the result of any application.
 This is called a total correctness assertion because it states not only that the post-condition holds of any result of application, but, moreover, that every application in fact yields a result (subject to the pre-condition on the argument).